D.O.B. 21 May 1976

 "The match changed after that and I thought 'this is your chance'," said Bingham.
 "At 8-8 the crowd's reaction gave me goose pimples and I was shaking.
 I had made a game of it and the momentum was with me.

 "This is without doubt the best week of my life - it's just an unbelievable feeling.
 I don't care what anyone says.
 I have this for the rest of my life and no one can take this title away from me."

 Victory was particularly sweet for Bingham as he emphatically refuted an accusation from rival Mark Allen that he had "no bottle."

 Bingham made a piece of snooker history in 2006 by becoming the first player ever to win the Masters qualifying event in consecutive seasons.
 Indeed, by beating Mark Selby 6-2 in the final at the World Snooker Academy he became the first player to win the tournament twice.

 He has caused a stir at the Crucible on two occasions.
 In 2000 he scored one of the event's biggest ever first-round shocks, beating defending world champion Stephen Hendry 10-7, before losing 13-9 to Jimmy White.

 Two years later he hit the headlines for less happy reasons during a first round match against Ken Doherty when he came within two balls of a maximum 147 and a £167,000 jackpot but missed the final pink.
 "I suppose the £167,000 wasn't mine to start with, but it's hard to take," he said.
 "Some bloke came up to me last night and said I had cost him £20 by missing the pink.
 I said 'how do you think I feel!'"

-Bingham, world amateur champion in 1996, is a talented golfer and plays to a single-figure handicap.
-He and partner Michelle have a baby boy called Shae, born in 2011.
+Bingham, world amateur champion in 1996, used to be a keen golfer, before the hectic snooker circuit forced him to put away his clubs.
+He and wife Michelle have a boy called Shae, born in 2011.